Scholarships

 -include any additional information you’d like us to consider

-Transcripts
+• Transcripts

-Resume outlining your awards (athletic or academic), extra curricular activities, community service, employment, and family support roles.
+• Resume outlining your awards (athletic or academic), extra curricular activities, community service, employment, and family support roles

-Two letters of recommendations from people who know you well
+• Two letters of recommendations from people who know you well

-Awardees notified: Spring 2024.
-Finalists will have an interview the first two weeks of April.
+Finalists will have an interview

-RICHARD SWARTS SCIENC SCHOLARSHIP RECIPIENTS
+RICHARD SWARTS SCIENCE SCHOLARSHIP RECIPIENTS

 2022: Fatia Ame, Katelynn Cho